Blueshift Asset Management LLC Invests $2.57 Million in Essential Properties Realty Trust, Inc. (NYSE:EPRT)

-Blueshift Asset Management LLC acquired a new position in shares of Essential Properties Realty Trust, Inc. (NYSE:EPRT) during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor acquired 91,897 shares of the company’s stock, valued at approximately $2,566,000.
-Blueshift Asset Management LLC owned 0.08% of Essential Properties Realty Trust at the end of the most recent quarter.
+Blueshift Asset Management LLC purchased a new position in shares of Essential Properties Realty Trust, Inc. (NYSE:EPRT) during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor purchased 91,897 shares of the company’s stock, valued at approximately $2,566,000.
+Blueshift Asset Management LLC owned about 0.08% of Essential Properties Realty Trust as of its most recent SEC filing.

-Several other institutional investors also recently bought and sold shares of EPRT.
-BlackRock Inc. increased its holdings in Essential Properties Realty Trust by 20.0% in the second quarter.
-BlackRock Inc. now owns 20,958,823 shares of the company’s stock valued at $566,727,000 after buying an additional 3,498,099 shares during the last quarter.
-Vanguard Group Inc. increased its holdings in Essential Properties Realty Trust by 26.2% in the second quarter.
-Vanguard Group Inc. now owns 15,545,355 shares of the company’s stock valued at $420,346,000 after buying an additional 3,224,481 shares during the last quarter.
-Deutsche Bank AG increased its holdings in Essential Properties Realty Trust by 7.3% in the third quarter.
-Deutsche Bank AG now owns 5,624,994 shares of the company’s stock valued at $157,050,000 after buying an additional 382,005 shares during the last quarter.
-State Street Corp increased its holdings in Essential Properties Realty Trust by 10.6% in the second quarter.
-State Street Corp now owns 5,609,099 shares of the company’s stock valued at $153,056,000 after buying an additional 537,421 shares during the last quarter.
-Finally, Price T Rowe Associates Inc. MD increased its holdings in Essential Properties Realty Trust by 13.6% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 2,518,074 shares of the company’s stock valued at $68,089,000 after buying an additional 301,211 shares during the last quarter.
-90.57% of the stock is currently owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also made changes to their positions in the company.
+Truvestments Capital LLC boosted its holdings in shares of Essential Properties Realty Trust by 15.3% during the 2nd quarter.
+Truvestments Capital LLC now owns 90,281 shares of the company’s stock worth $2,441,000 after buying an additional 11,970 shares during the period.
+Louisiana State Employees Retirement System boosted its holdings in shares of Essential Properties Realty Trust by 7.5% during the 3rd quarter.
+Louisiana State Employees Retirement System now owns 57,000 shares of the company’s stock worth $1,591,000 after buying an additional 4,000 shares during the period.
+Wells Fargo & Company MN boosted its holdings in shares of Essential Properties Realty Trust by 5.9% during the 2nd quarter.
+Wells Fargo & Company MN now owns 231,372 shares of the company’s stock worth $6,257,000 after buying an additional 12,990 shares during the period.
+Deutsche Bank AG boosted its holdings in shares of Essential Properties Realty Trust by 7.3% during the 3rd quarter.
+Deutsche Bank AG now owns 5,624,994 shares of the company’s stock worth $157,050,000 after buying an additional 382,005 shares during the period.
+Finally, Mark Sheptoff Financial Planning LLC bought a new stake in shares of Essential Properties Realty Trust during the 3rd quarter worth $247,000.
+Institutional investors own 90.57% of the company’s stock.

-Several equities analysts have issued reports on the company.
-Zacks Investment Research lowered Essential Properties Realty Trust from a “buy” rating to a “hold” rating in a report on Monday.
-Mizuho lowered Essential Properties Realty Trust from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $35.00 to $28.00 in a report on Thursday, January 20th.
-Finally, Bank of America lowered Essential Properties Realty Trust from a “buy” rating to a “neutral” rating and dropped their price objective for the stock from $31.00 to $30.00 in a report on Thursday, January 20th.
-Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $31.71.
+EPRT has been the subject of a number of research reports.
+Zacks Investment Research downgraded shares of Essential Properties Realty Trust from a “buy” rating to a “hold” rating in a report on Monday.
+Bank of America downgraded shares of Essential Properties Realty Trust from a “buy” rating to a “neutral” rating and reduced their price target for the company from $31.00 to $30.00 in a report on Thursday, January 20th.
+Finally, Mizuho downgraded shares of Essential Properties Realty Trust from a “buy” rating to a “neutral” rating and reduced their price target for the company from $35.00 to $28.00 in a report on Thursday, January 20th.
+Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to data from MarketBeat, the stock has a consensus rating of “Buy” and an average target price of $31.71.

 Essential Properties Realty Trust (NYSE:EPRT) last announced its earnings results on Sunday, October 31st.
-The company reported $0.23 earnings per share for the quarter, topping the consensus estimate of $0.18 by $0.05.
+The company reported $0.23 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.18 by $0.05.
 Essential Properties Realty Trust had a net margin of 34.78% and a return on equity of 3.89%.
-During the same quarter in the prior year, the business earned $0.28 earnings per share.
-Equities research analysts forecast that Essential Properties Realty Trust, Inc. will post 1.32 EPS for the current year.
+During the same quarter in the previous year, the company posted $0.28 earnings per share.
+On average, sell-side analysts predict that Essential Properties Realty Trust, Inc. will post 1.32 earnings per share for the current year.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, January 13th.
-Stockholders of record on Friday, December 31st were paid a dividend of $0.26 per share.
-This is an increase from Essential Properties Realty Trust’s previous quarterly dividend of $0.25.
+The company also recently announced a quarterly dividend, which was paid on Thursday, January 13th.
+Investors of record on Friday, December 31st were given a dividend of $0.26 per share.
 The ex-dividend date was Thursday, December 30th.
-This represents a $1.04 annualized dividend and a dividend yield of 4.12%.
-Essential Properties Realty Trust’s dividend payout ratio is 167.74%.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 4.12%.
+This is a boost from Essential Properties Realty Trust’s previous quarterly dividend of $0.25.
+Essential Properties Realty Trust’s dividend payout ratio (DPR) is 167.74%.

 Essential Properties Realty Trust, Inc engages in the acquisition, ownership, and management of single-tenant properties that are net leased on a long-term basis to middle-market companies, which operates service-oriented or experience-based businesses.
 Its portfolio includes the following: Captain D’s, Art Van Furniture, Mister Car Wash, Zips Car Wash, AMC Theaters, Perkins, 84 Lumber, Mirabito, Ruby Tuesday and White Oak Station.